MiguelB512/Harris_Crime_Trends/README.md

 - What crimes are trending/increased over the past couple years?

-- Was there a drop in crime, or an increase in crime during the Covid-19 Pandemic?

 - If there is another pandemic what prediction can be made about potential crimes?

 - What predictions be made about which crimes are more predominant during certain times of the year?